andrewrk/tetris/README.md

 ## Status

- * Glitchy blue box, trying to figure out basic orthographic projection and matrix multiplication.
+ * Drawing a single blue rectangle with the OpenGL programmable pipeline.

 ## Dependencies